BenishaRusselRaj/Mini-Projects/README.md

 # Mini-Projects

-- All silly and small projects are maintained here.
+- Mini projects are maintained here.

 #### Roll-a-die
 - This project emulated the rolling of a die